wino6687/SWEpy/README.md

 * Currently this script is not supported in Windows due to pynco only supporting Mac OS or Unix

-* Web scrapping currently only working on the northern hemisphere, fix coming soon
+* Web scrapping currently only working on the northern hemisphere, fix coming soon (Late May 2018)

 * Requires python 3.6 and Anaconda 3